-The interaction between solar wind and the magnetosphere results in particle precipitation into the Earth's atmosphere through many different processes.
-Particles from the plasma sheet and radiation belts are accelerated and scattered into a loss cone to eventually collide with the species in the Earth's polar atmosphere.
+The interaction between the solar wind and the magnetosphere results in particle precipitation into the Earth's atmosphere through many different processes.
+Particles from the plasma sheet and radiation belts are accelerated and scattered into a loss

+- 25 cone to eventually collide with the species in the Earth's polar atmosphere.
 These collisions cause the atmospheric gas to glow in different shimmering bands of color in the sky, called aurora.
-The most common colors of the aurora are blue, green, and red at wavelengths of 427.8, 557.7, and 630.0 nm, respectively.
-However, an auroral spectrum ranges from ultraviolet to infrared wavelengths depending on the type of atmospheric gas that undergoes emission.
-In general, the electrons generating aurora have energies ranging from 100 eV to 100 keV, which affects the atmosphere by ionizing and changing the chemistry (Rees, 1969).
-The auroras are varied in appearance due to different magnetospheric processes; most are visible as discrete auroras with ribbons, arcs, and spirals, and some are visible as blinking patches of light called pulsating auroras (PsAs).

-Pulsating auroras are mostly characterized as quasiperiodic low-intensity (a few kilo rayleigh) diffuse emission, which switches on and off with periods of a few seconds to a few tens of seconds (Royrvik and Davis, 1977; Yamamoto, 1988).
-The structures of PsA can be irregularly shaped patches or thin arcs elongated in an east-west direction (Wahlund et al., 1989; Böinger et al., 1996) and constantly evolving (Partamies et al., 2019).
+The most common colors of the aurora are blue, green, and red at the wavelengths of 427.8 nm, 557.7 nm, and 630.0 nm, respectively.
+However, an auroral spectrum ranges from ultraviolet to infra-red wavelengths depending on the type of atmospheric gas that undergoes emission.
+In general, the electrons generating aurora have energies ranging from 100 eV to 100 keV, which affects the atmosphere by ionizing and changing the chemistry 30 (Rees, 1969).
+The auroras are varied in appearance due to different magnetospheric processes; most are visible as discrete - auroras with ribbons, arcs, and spirals, and some are visible as blinking patches of light called pulsating auroras (PsAs).
+Pulsating auroras are mostly characterized as quasi-periodic low-intensity (few kilo Rayleigh) diffuse emission, which switches on and off with periods of a few seconds to a few tens of seconds (Royrvik and Davis, 1977; Yamamoto et al., 1988).
+The structures of PsA can be irregularly shaped patches, or thin arcs elongated in the east-west direction (Wahlund et - al., 1989; Böinger et al., 1996) and constantly evolving (Partamies et al., 2019).
 They usually occur at 100 km altitude and have a horizontal scale size ranging from 10 to 200 km (McEwen et al., 1981; Hosokawa and Ogawa, 2015; Nishimura et al., 2020).
-The average duration of PsA is around 2h (Jones et al., 2011; Partamies et al., 2017; Bland et al., 2019; Tesema et al., 2020); however, some very long durations (15 h) have also been reported (Jones et al., 2013).
-Pulsating auroras are frequently observed in the nightside equatorward boundary of the auroral oval and during substorm recovery phases in the morning sector.
-Depending on the level of geomagnetic activity, the time and location of PsA may vary.
-This variation ranges from observing at all local times during intense geomagnetic activity to being localized to midnight to the morning sector around 68° magnetic latitude during weak geomagnetic activity.
+The average duration of PsA is around 2 hrs (Jones et al., 2011; Partamies et al., 2017; Bland et al., 2019; Tesema et al., 2020); however, some very long durations (15 hrs) have also been reported (Jones et al., 2013).
+Pulsating auroras are frequently observed in the nightside equatorward boundary of the auroral oval and during substorm recovery phases in the morning sector. - 40 Depending on the level of geomagnetic activity, the time and location of PsA may vary.
+This variation ranges from observing at all local times during intense geomagnetic activity to being localized to midnight to morning sector around 68° of magnetic latitude during weak geomagnetic activity.

-Most of the investigations related to pulsating aurora have been multi-measurement case studies using, for instance, allsky cameras (ASCs), radars, rockets, riometers, and satellite measurements (Jones et al., 2009; Lessard et al., 2012; McKay et al., 2018; Yang et al., 2019; Nishimura et al., 2020).
-However, recently a considerable number of statistical findings have been documented, specifically using optical, satellite, incoherent scatter radars, and Super Dual Auroral Radar Network (SuperDARN) measurements (Jones et al., 2011; Hosokawa and Ogawa, 2015; Partamies et al., 2017; Grono and Donovan, 2018; Bland et al., 2019; Grono and Donovan, 2020; Tesema et al., 2020).
-It is now well documented that the energies associated with PsA span a wide range from tens to hundreds of kiloelectron volts (Miyoshi et al., 2010, 2015).
-Pulsating aurora electrons are generally accepted to originate from the magnetosphere near the equatorial plane through pitch angle scattering of energetic electrons into the loss cone by plasma waves (Nishimura et al., 2010, 2011).
+Most of the investigations related to pulsating aurora have been multi-measurement case studies such as using the all-sky camera, radars, rocket, riometers, and satellite measurements (Jones et al., 2009; Lessard et al., 2012; McKay et al., 2018; Yang

+- 45 et al., 2019; Nishimura et al., 2020).
+However, recently a considerable number of statistical findings have been documented, specifically using optical, satellite, incoherent scatter radars, and Super Dual Auroral Radar Network measurements (Jones et al., 2011; Hosokawa and Ogawa, 2015; Partamies et al., 2017; Grono and Donovan, 2018; Bland et al., 2019; Grono and Donovan, 2020; Tesema et al., 2020).
+It is now well documented that the energies associated with PsA span a wide range from tens to hundreds of keV (Miyoshi et al., 2010, 2015).
+Pulsating aurora electrons are generally accepted to originate from - 50 the magnetosphere near the equatorial plane through pitch angle scattering of energetic electrons into the loss cone by plasma waves (Nishimura et al., 2010, 2011).
 A source in the magnetospheric equatorial plane implies that pulsating aurora is observed in both hemispheres.
 However, different shapes and pulsating periods of PsA between hemispheres have also been reported (Watanabe et al., 2007; Sato et al., 2004).